act-rules/act-rules.github.io/_rules/SC2-4-4-link-has-name.md

 #### Failed example 8

-Not exposed to assistive technologies.
+Not included in the accessibility tree.

 ```html
 <a href="http://www.w3.org/WAI" aria-hidden="true"><img src="#" /></a>